hannasage/zine/README.md

 ### Debugging

-You can utilize the `-d` or `--debug` flag with any command to access debugging features.
-The `debug.js` module has functions that act as debug features.
+To unlock debug features, utilize the `-d` or `--debug` flag with any command.
+Debug features are exported from the `debug.js` module for use in all modules.

 ### Add a Component to Zine